Curried Red Lentil Soup with Coconut Milk is creamy with a subtle curry flavour. This soup is rich in protein, healthy, and nutritious.

-- In a pan add 1 tbsp oil.
+- In a pan add 1 tablespoon oil.
 Add chopped garlic (4 cloves, keep rest for later use).
 Once it starts to brown, add chopped onions.
 Let it cook until it is transparent.
 Add tomatoes. mix well.

 - Add chopped carrot, red bell pepper.
 Cook for 5-6 minutes.
 Add Soaked lentil.
-All turmeric, 1 tsp curry powder, cumin powder, chopped green chilli.
+All turmeric, 1 teaspoon curry powder, cumin powder, chopped green chilli.
 Give it a good mix and cook for 5 minutes.

 - Add enough water, so that lentil is completely covered with water.
 Let the lentil cook until it is completely done.

 - At this point, if you don't want any chunks of vegetables, mash the veggies using a potato masher or back of a spoon.
 (I like it bit chunky though)

 - Once the lentil is cooked through, add coconut milk.
 Adjust water to get the desired consistency.
 Add salt and dried thyme.
 Let it cook on low heat for 5 minutes.
 Switch of the gas.